COVID-19 Global Threat and lesson

 With the lack of good leadership and governance, it’s difficult to develop a state and for that, everybody is equally responsible and should step forward to participate in the political discussion.
 It’s easy to say that I don’t have any political interest but when somebody rules for five years, every decision of that leader affects the whole society and interferes in everybody’s lives.
 We as citizens living in a democratic country shouldn’t be ignorant about who we choose as our leaders and also how we let them govern our state.
 I brought the topic about politics here in the discussion about pandemic because we cannot separate these two fields like separate science and social science textbooks.
 How a leader takes responsibility and decisions during such emergency determines how well and quickly we can overcome this crisis.
 This pandemic is not going to end the human civilization as media promotes by provoking anxiety and fear among public.
 But at the same time, we shouldn’t be ignorant and careless about not taking the precautionary measures by staying inside, washing our hands with soap, wearing masks, keeping social distance.
 Lock down of a state or nation is a good measure to control the spread of infection in this modern global village where travel is easier than ever before.
 But there are negative side effects of this measure which especially affects the lives of the poor people who are deprived of their basic needs due to lack of income and extreme poverty.
 It’s the responsibility of both the state and its citizen to step forward to help them instead of playing the blame game of putting responsibility over one another.

-See also 17 Students Test COVID-19 Positive at Tibetan School in India
+See also One Tibetan Tests COVID-19 Positive in Mundgod, Tally at 24 in India

 I believe that unlike previous epidemics of our history, we can overcome this pandemic if we unite together as human beings.
 Instead of creating communal riots and spreading hatred by spreading false information, stigmatizing and stereotyping about the origin of this infection, let’s act as rational human being.
 Each one of us have the potential of making a difference and contributing in lessening the suffering of others in our own ways.
 And most importantly, those who are more privileged for having the all basic needs such as food, clean